 • Signposting to local or regional services for further help.

 • Provide our own in-house 1-2-1 counselling, group therapy or other evidence based interventions and support.

 • Refer you to one of our detox clinics or residential treatment programmes that have been specifically selected for their professionalism and care.

-Dear Albert Friends is managed by two qualified therapists, both in long-term recovery themselves, registered with BACP and with extensive experience and practice in supporting the resolution of substance misuse.
+DA Networking is managed by two qualified therapists, both in long-term recovery themselves, registered with BACP and with extensive experience and practice in supporting the resolution of substance misuse.
 We look forward to working with you.

 Please follow “local resources” for information about drug and alcohol treatment in your local area.